bhdicaire/internationalData/README.md

 * Holidays —
 * Time zones

-Of course, don't expect everyone to agree on the specifics such as the countries list (e,g. unrecognized states).
+Of course, don't expect everyone to agree on the specifics such as the countries list (e.g. unrecognized states).
 Source details are documented per topic, [for example](https://github.com/bhdicaire/internationalData/raw/master/countries/README.md).

 ## Data format
 In order to use the compiled data effectively, I provide it in multiple formats: